Haunted attraction: Home and yard haunts

-A home haunt is a stripped-down version of a haunted attraction.
-A home haunt usually takes place inside a person's home or on their lawn.
-One can expect to see homemade props or animatronics, detailed rooms, special effects and costumed characters.
-The vast majority of home haunts are nonprofit or ask for donations; the money may go towards a charity or cause.
-Home haunts are usually open for a few hours on Halloween or a few weekends in October.
-Haunts like this do not require state-issued emergency lighting, fire alarms, and fire escapes if the haunt is under a specific length.
+A home haunt is a simplified version of a haunted attraction that is created at a person's home.
+They often begin with a yard haunt (see below) before continuing into interior rooms, which may include garages.
+Visitors can expect to see homemade props or animatronics, detailed decor, special effects and costumed characters.
+The vast majority of home haunts are not for profit, or may ask for donations for charity or other local causes.
+They are usually open for a few hours on Halloween night, or for a few weekends in October.
+They do not require state-issued emergency lighting, fire alarms, or fire escapes if they are under a specific length.

-A yard haunt is a house that is elaborately decorated to celebrate Halloween.
-Yards may feature fake tombstones, skulls, large inflatable characters, plastic light-up figures (a.k.a. blowmolds), strobe lights, fog machines, cobwebs, spooky music, animatronics and decor that can easily be purchased at a local Halloween store.
-Some home owners even create their own homemade props to set their display apart from other houses, while others synchronize their display to music using computer programs such as Light-O-Rama, Animated Lighting and other programs.
-Some displays utilize an FM transmitter so people can park their car, locate a low-frequency radio station and watch the show without it disturbing the neighbors.
+Yard haunts take place in a yard, usually dressed to resemble a cemetery, adjacent to a home.
+They may feature prop tombstones, skulls, large inflatable characters, plastic light-up figures (a.k.a. blowmolds), strobe lights, fog machines, cobwebs, spooky music, animatronics, and other décor that can be purchased at Halloween stores.
+Some homeowners create their own props.
+Displays can include synchronized music and lighting effects using computer programs such as Light-O-Rama or Animated Lighting.
+They may utilize an FM transmitter so people can park their car, locate a low-frequency radio station, and watch and listen to the show without the sounds disturbing the neighbors.
 An example of this type attraction is The House at Haunted Hill in Woodland Hills, California.